Medically reviewed by Drugs.com. Last updated on Jan 13, 2022.

 This medicine is available in two forms: a a prefilled syringe or an autoinjector.

 Check the liquid in the prefilled syringe or autoinjector.
 It should be clear and colorless to slightly yellow.
 Do not use the medicine if the liquid is cloudy, discolored, or has particles in it.
 Do not shake.

-Allow the medicine to warm to room temperature for at least 30 minutes before you use it.
+Allow the medicine to warm to room temperature for at least 30 minutes, away from direct sunlight, before you use it.
 Do not warm it in any other way.